► Mercedes-AMG E63 S Estate tested

 Body roll is well contained on the E63’s air suspension and standard adaptive dampers, and the power steering’s weight and response feels well-judged.

 One note of caution – this car weighs two tonnes, give or take, and that was evidenced by the nostril curling stench from the brakes when we trundled into the pitlane at the end of the brief drive.
-I wasn’t pushing particularly hard (honest!), although the stability control system (which uses the braking system to stop the car getting out of shape), was turned on, which could have been a contributory factor.
+We weren’t pushing particularly hard (honest!), although the stability control system (which uses the braking system to stop the car getting out of shape), was turned on, which could have been a contributory factor.

 Is it actually any good as an estate car?